 Overall, to be honest somehow the book just didn’t really grab me.
 It wasn’t the subject matter, because I’m actually a big fan of the principles of ACT.
 I also don’t think it was poorly written.
-It just didn’t quite click with me, yet at the same time, I doubt that has any bearing on how likely others are to connect with it.
+It just didn’t quite click with me, yet I doubt that has any bearing on how likely others are to connect with it.
 It was certainly a factor that my concentration was poor while I was reading it, so take my non-clicking with a grain of salt.
 If you’re not familiar with acceptance and commitment therapy, I think this would make a good introduction.

 You can find my other book reviews here.